 In February 2016, the FASB issued ASU 2016-02 "Leases".
 The amendments in this update require the recognition of lease assets and lease liabilities on the balance sheet, as well as certain qualitative disclosures regarding leasing arrangements.
 The guidance requires the use of the modified retrospective method, with the cumulative effect of initially applying these updates recognized at the date of initial application.
 The guidance was effective for public business entities for annual periods, including interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
-For all other entities, the guidance is effective for fiscal years beginning after December 15, 2021, and for interim periods beginning after December 15, 2022, with early adoption permitted.
-As of June 30, 2022, the Company holds emerging growth company status, as such it is permitted to present the impact of the new guidance in its annual statement as of December 31, 2022 and interim statements thereafter.
-The Company is currently in the process of evaluating the adoption impact but expects the adoption of the standard to have a material impact to the unaudited condensed consolidated balance sheets, since the Company will be required to report operating leases in the unaudited condensed consolidated balance sheets for the first time.
-The Company is in the process of its adoption efforts and cannot yet reasonably estimate the impact to the consolidated financial statements.
+For all other entities, the guidance is effective for fiscal years beginning after December 15, 2022, with early adoption permitted.
+As of September 30, 2022, the Company holds emerging growth company status and as such, it is permitted to present the impact of the new guidance in its annual statements as of December 31, 2022 and interim statements thereafter.
+The Company is currently in the process of finalizing the adoption impact and expects the adoption of the standard to have a material impact to the unaudited condensed consolidated balance sheets for the first time.
+Upon adoption, the Company estimates it will recognize between \$3 million and \$4 million of right-of-use ("ROU") assets and lease liabilities for operating leases.
+The Company currently has no finance leases.

 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments".
 The amendments in this update are primarily for entities holding financial assets and net investment leases measured under an incurred loss impairment methodology.
 A new methodology must be adopted to reflect expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates, which would include losses on trade accounts receivable.
 This ASU requires modified retrospective application.
 The guidance is effective for public business entities that are not smaller reporting companies for fiscal years beginning after December 15, 2019, including interim periods therein.
 For all other entities, the guidance is effective for fiscal years beginning after December 15, 2022, including interim periods therein.
-The Company is currently in the planning stage and, as a emerging growth status company, will adopt the guidance on January 1, 2023.
-The Company has not yet determined the potential impact, if any, that this guidance will have on its consolidated financial statements.
+The Company is currently in the planning stage and, as an emerging growth company, will adopt the guidance on January 1, 2023.
+The Company does not expect this guidance to have an impact on its consolidated financial statements upon adoption.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): "Simplifying the Accounting for Income Taxes".
 The amendments in this update are intended to simplify various aspects related to accounting for income taxes.
 This ASU removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
 This ASU can be applied on a retrospective, modified retrospective or prospective basis.
 The guidance is effective for all public business entities for fiscal years beginning after December 15, 2020, including interim periods therein.
 For all other entities, the guidance is effective for fiscal years beginning after December 15, 2021, and for interim periods beginning after December 15, 2022.
 Early adoption is also permitted.
-As of June 30, 2022, the Company holds emerging growth company status, as such it is permitted to present the impact of the new guidance in its annual statement as of December 31, 2022 and interim statements thereafter.
-The Company is currently in the process of evaluating the adoption impact and has not yet determined the potential impact, if any, that this guidance will have on its consolidated financial statements.
+As of September 30, 2022, the Company holds emerging growth company status, as such it is permitted to present the impact of the new guidance in its annual statement as of December 31, 2022 and interim statements thereafter.
+The Company does not expect this guidance to have an impact on its consolidated financial statements upon adoption.